'Nobody's business'? 5 things to know about the genetic testing bill

-Despite the country's focus on the American Healthcare Act, a smaller bill is also stealthily working its way through Congress — one that could overturn years of legislative protections for patients.
+Despite the country's focus on the American Health Care Act, a smaller bill is also working its way through Congress — one that could overturn years of legislative protections for patients.

 If the new bill passes, here's what you need to know: